aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 (Obviously, I speak for myself here, not the field).
 For a long time, there was a similar cat and mouse game between compiler developers and compiler users claiming that the compiler has bugs.

-## evidence review: vaccines cause autism
-### observational studies
-### aluminium in brains
-## evidence of other harms of vaccines
-### DTP natural experiment
-### atopic dermatitis: schedule vs delayed vaccination

-## Trials/Studies to generate better evidence of vaccine safety
-first define a very objectice criteria for diagnosing autism
-### Prospective studies of vaccinated vs compltetely unvaccinated children
-### RCTs of vaccinated vs compltetely unvaccinated children
-do we have enough parents who are so much on the fence that they agree to abide by the coin toss? how large do the trials need to be?

 ### Trust/Transparency/Verifiability of trial/study results
 role of crypto/blockchain/verifiable-voting techniques